If you’re anything like me, a remote control might just be the single most useful accessory you can buy for your GoPro.

 Included in the box are a key ring and wrist strap.
 The wrist strap can be adjusted to attach to all kinds of gear.
 When cycling, I personally use this handlebar clip which makes for an elegant gear setup.

 This GoPro remote from Suptig is a good choice If you want to save money and don’t mind going down the unofficial route.
 This is basically a knock-off of the official GoPro The Remote, meaning it supports older GoPros but not the GoPro HERO9, HERO10, or MAX.

 The design closely resembles the first-generation GoPro Wi-Fi remote.
-It doesn’t feature a settings button like the second-generation GoPro smart remote (above), but it has all the other features including an LCD screen which displays key information.
+It doesn’t feature a settings button like the second-generation GoPro smart remote (above), but it has all the other features including an LCD screen that displays key information.

 It’s definitely not the flashiest third-party GoPro remote you can buy.
 However, a big plus in my book is the fact it has the same mounting clip as the official remote.
 Most third-party options lack it, meaning you’re limited to using a wrist strap or generic adjustable cradle.

 Overall, it gets the job done and the fact it uses the same mounting clip as the official accessory is a big plus.
 However, I’d still pick the GoPro Smart Remote if you can afford it.
 It has superior durability, waterproofing, WiFi range and gives you the ability to change settings.

 - Clear OLED display

 TELESIN came close to making a worthy alternative to the official smart remote.
 At first glance, it looks just as good while costing less.